sjfandrews/ADGenetics/README.md

 ## Workflow

-Rules for defining the workflow are `workflow/Snakefile` and the individule script files used by specific rules are avaliable in `workflow/scripts/`.
+Rules for defining the workflow are in `workflow/Snakefile` and the individule script files used by specific rules are avaliable in `workflow/scripts/`.
 The general steps are:

 ![workflow](images/dag.png)